 Of course, there are exceptions to every rule.
 As with everything, these associations are not absolute ‘do-or-die’ rules, but they are definitely worth keeping in mind during your business life.

-Before I let you go, I’m going to give you a few things to think about when choosing colour for your brand identity — food for thought if you will!
+Before I let you go, I’m going to give you a few things to think about when choosing a colour for your brand identity — food for thought if you will!

 The second thing I would suggest you consider is being accessible.
 I would recommend that you consider colour blindness and or other visual impairments.
-Never assume your customers see a colour like you do: one in twelve suffer from colour blindness.
+Never assume your customers see a colour as you do: one in twelve suffer from colour blindness.

 The third is to consider the final output or purpose of the graphic or document.
-Perhaps it will be more cost efficient to print in black and white or in grey scale such as for a newspaper ad.
+Perhaps it will be more cost-efficient to print in black and white or in greyscale such as for a newspaper ad.
 It is also possible the final will not see a printed format, conceivably the final could be a multi-media presentation where reds, blues and greens are known to oversaturate.
 Then there’s always the probability of it going to press one day, where the specific colour or tone does not separate properly into cyan, magenta, yellow and black (CMYK) therefore the Pantone Matching System (PMS) colours need to be used, resulting in higher printing price tag.